Eritrean soldiers depart major towns in north Ethiopia: Report

 The withdrawals from the towns follow a Nov.
 2 ceasefire signed by Ethiopia's government and Tigray regional forces that requires the removal of foreign troops from Tigray.

-Eritrean soldier were on Friday (December 30) were pulling out of two major towns in Ethiopia's Tigray region, reported Reuters citing witnesses.
+Eritrean soldiers were on Friday (December 30) pulling out of two major towns in Ethiopia's Tigray region, reported Reuters citing witnesses.
 In Ethiopian civil war, Eritrean troops have fought in support of Ethiopia's federal government.

 The withdrawals from Shire and Axum follow a Nov.
 2 ceasefire signed by Ethiopia's government and Tigray regional forces that requires the removal of foreign troops from Tigray.